An Introduction to System for Cross-domain Identity Management (SCIM)

 This is the second article in a series that aims to put the focus of Web APIs back on the Web, on its underlying architecture, and on what it means to build evolvable APIs for it.
 Within the previous article we introduced the architecture of the Web and it’s first pillar — Identification.
 Read more

 During the course of this article, you’ll come to understand the actions to take as well as the most important challenges to address during an API’s Development phase.
+We’ll consider what implementation options are available and explore API Management and why it matters.
 Read more